Modified Marrone-Treanor model: parameterization and benchmarking for five-species air: Comparison of MMT and Park+M W models

 In this section we compare the MMT model's predictions against those of the well-established Park $TT_\mathrm{v}$ model for high-temperature air~\cite{park90a}.
 The Park model is usually employed in combination with vibrational relaxation rates from the Millikan and White correlation~\cite{millikan63a} and Park's own high-temperature correction~\cite{park84a}.
 In the Park simulations we include only the reactions listed in Table~2 of Ref.~\cite{park93a} under the heading ``Dissociation Reactions'' which involve the five neutral air species $\mathrm{N_2}, \mathrm{O_2}, \mathrm{NO}, \mathrm{N}$ and $\mathrm{O}$, in addition to the two Zeldovich reactions listed in the same table under the heading ``NO Exchange reactions''.
 The M\&W and high-temperature correction parameters are taken from the section entitled ``Vibrational Relaxation Parameters'', also in Ref.~\cite{park93a}.

 For the MMT model in this section we report two separate results using the parameter set either with, or without applying the multi-electronic-surface rate enhancement factor to all oxygen dissociation reactions (see two rightmost columns in Table~\ref{tab:air5_models_summary}).
-As a reminder, in the MMT model we evaluate the vibrational energy change per dissociation using Knab's formula modulated by the variable non-Boltzmann factor (Eqs.~(16) and (17) in Ref.~\cite{chaudhry25a}) for most dissociation reactions (reactions 1-10 and 14-15 and in Table~\ref{tab:mmt_2024_reactions}), whereas the remaining reactions assume non-preferential (i.e. $\langle \varepsilon_{v,s} \rangle_r = e_{v,s} (T_\mathrm{v}) / M_s$) vibrational energy-chemistry coupling.
-By contrast, in the Park model simulations we treat the vibrational energy change per reaction as non-preferential for all processes, regardless of whether they represent dissociation, or exchange reactions (see Eq.~(9) in Ref.~\cite{chaudhry25a}).
+As a reminder, in the MMT model we evaluate the vibrational energy loss per dissociation using Eq.~(\ref{eq:devib_mmt}) for most dissociation reactions (reactions 1-10 and 14-15 and in Table~\ref{tab:mmt_2024_reactions}), whereas the remaining reactions assume non-preferential (i.e. $\langle \varepsilon_{v,s} \rangle_r = e_{\mathrm{v},s} (T_\mathrm{v}) / M_s$) vibrational energy-chemistry coupling.
+By contrast, in the Park model simulations we treat the vibrational energy change per reaction as non-preferential for all processes, regardless of whether they represent dissociation, or exchange reactions.
+To our knowledge, this currently represents the default choice in the CFD community for the Park model.
 Finally, note that in both the MMT and Park+M\&W simulations we now compute the thermodynamic properties (heat capacities, vibrational-electronic energies, Gibbs free energies) of all five species taking into account the contributions of excited electronic states (from the original NASA Lewis-fit~\cite{mcbride93a} parameters as listed in Table~S1 of the supplemental information).
-Thus, for both models in this section the temperature labeled as $T_\mathrm{v}$ will represent a combined vibrational-electronic for the gas mixture and we now evaluate the relaxation term in the modified form as described in Sec.~S3.B of the supplemental information.
+Thus, for both models in this section the temperature labeled as $T_\mathrm{v}$ will represent a combined vibrational-electronic one for the gas mixture and we now evaluate the relaxation term in the modified form as described in Sec.~S3.C of the supplemental information.